nismod/git-novice/_includes/slides/03-create.md

 ---

+## Starting a project

+Imagine we're starting a new project to establish a space base, possibly on mars.

 Let's move to our home directory, create a directory for our work and then move into that directory:

 ```bash